nikitavoloboev/data/focusing/rules.md

 - Learn.
 Experiment.
 Take risks.
 Ask questions.
 Document.
 - [Share](../sharing/sharing.md).
 [Write](../writing/writing.md).
 Be honest & clear.
 - [Simplify](../minimalism/minimalism.md).
 Never repeat myself.
 Remove friction.
 - Use only what's needed.
 If something doesn't provide any value, get rid of it.
-Cut out noise (analytics, likes..).
+Cut out noise (no analytics, likes..).
 - Value time.
 Filter input.
 Maximize impact.
 - Learn from mistakes.
 When things fail, learn from it and move forward.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.